Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Introduction

-In this subsection we describe our setting more explicitly.
-We assume the reader has basic familiarity with the definitions and notations of Fr\'echet means and related objects (as outlined in, say \cite{EvansJaffeSLLN}), although these will be precisely defined in Subsection~\ref{subsec:defs}.

-Throughout the remainder of this section, $(X,d)$ is a fixed metric space with the Heine-Borel property (or simply, a HB space), and $p\ge 1$ is a fixed exponent.
-We also write $\cpt(X)$ for the collection of all non-empty $d$-compact subsets of $X$.
-We assume that $\mu$ is a fixed but unknown Borel probability measure on $(X,d)$ satisfying some mild (unstated for now) integrability condition.
-We also assume that $(\Omega,\F,\P_{\mu})$ is a probability space on which is defined an independent identically distributed (IID) sequence $Y_1,Y_2,\ldots$ where each $Y_i$ has distribution $\mu$; we write $\E_{\mu}, \Var_{\mu}$, $\Cov_{\mu}$ for the expectation, variance, and covariance on this space, respectively.
-Our goal is to construct a sequence of estimators $\hat{F}^n_p:X^n\to \cpt(X)$ for $n\in\N$ such that we have $\hat F^n_p = \hat F^n_p(Y_1,\ldots, Y_n)\to F_p(\mu)$ as $n\to\infty$ in some useful sense.
+We briefly describe here our setting.
+We defer additional definitions of related objects to Fr\'echet means to Subsection~\ref{subsec:defs}.
+Throughout the remainder of this section, $p\ge 1$ is a fixed exponent and $(X,d)$ is a fixed metric space with the Heine-Borel property (or simply, a \textit{HB space}), that is, such that all $d$-closed and bounded subsets are $d$-compact.
+We write $\cpt(X)$ for the collection of all non-empty $d$-compact subsets of $X$.
+We let $\Pcal(X)$ be the space of Borel probability measures on $(X,d)$ and for $r\geq 0$, we let $\Pcal_{r}(X)$ be the space of all $\mu\in\Pcal(X)$ satisfying $\E_{Y\sim \mu}[d^r(x,Y)] = \int_{X}d^{r}(x,y)\, d\mu(y) < \infty$ for some $x\in X$.
+Roughly speaking, $\Pcal_{r}(X)$ is the space of all distributions on $X$ which have $r$ moments finite.
+We next assume that $\mu\in\Pcal(X)$ is a fixed but unknown Borel probability measure on $(X,d)$ and let $Y_1,Y_2,\ldots$ be an independent identically-distributed (IID) sequence with marginal distribution $\mu$, defined on a probability space $(\Omega,\F,\P_{\mu})$.
+We write $\E_{\mu}, \Var_{\mu}$, $\Cov_{\mu}$ for the expectation, variance, and covariance on this space, respectively, and we remark that all ``almost sure'' statements should be understood to be with respect to $\P_{\mu}.$ With these notations at hand, we are ready to define the Fr\'echet $p$-mean of $\mu$, denoted $F_p(\mu)$.
+Intuitively, $F_p(\mu)$ is the set of minimizers of the following optimization problem,